CyberKnight1803/StudySpace/README.md

   b.
 Users can signup and create their customer account.

 - Profile
-  a. ustomers can update their profile details
+  a.
+Customers can update their profile details
   b.
 Customers can reset their password
   c.
-Cusomters can purchase a subscription plan according to their needs.
+Customers can purchase a subscription plan according to their needs.

 - Transaction History
   Customer can see their payment history